 The mechanical engineering elective courses allow students to acquire more in-depth knowledge in one of several areas of specialization, such as those related to: the environment; design and manufacturing; thermal and fluid sciences; structures, mechanics, and materials; and dynamics and controls.
 A student’s specific elective course selection is subject to the approval of the department advisor.

-Courses required for the major, inside or outside of the Department of Mechanical Engineering, cannot be taken for the passed/not passed grading option.
+Courses required for the major, inside or outside of the Department of Mechanical Engineering, may not be taken for the pass/not passed grading option.
 They must be taken for letter grades.

-A combined B.S.
-Mechanical Engineering/M.S.
-Materials program provides an opportunity for outstanding undergraduates to earn both of these degrees in five years.
-This combination provides highly desirable training from an industrial employment perspective and capitalizes on the strengths of our internationally renowned materials department.
-Students considering this option should meet with the Materials Department graduate advisor during their sophomore year.
-BS/MS Materials Brochure
+Our combined 5-Year BS/MS Program provides an opportunity for outstanding undergraduates to earn both of these degrees in five years.
+Fifth year BS/MS programs are offered in Mechanical Engineering as well as Mechanical Engineering/Materials.
+This combination provides highly desirable training from an industrial employment perspective and capitalizes on the strengths of UCSB's internationally renowned programs in mechanical engineering and materials.